Tina Kotek: 2022 gubernatorial campaign

 On September 1, 2021, Kotek declared her candidacy in the 2022 Oregon gubernatorial election.
 Her main opponent in the Democratic primary was State Treasurer Tobias Read.
 She won the Democratic primary on May 17, 2022.

 In the general election, Kotek's main opponents were Republican nominee and former state representative Christine Drazan and unaffiliated candidate and former state senator Betsy Johnson.
 Kotek won the November 8 election with 47% of the vote to Drazan's 43.5%.

+In May 2026, Kotek won the Democratic primary with more than 85% of the vote, setting up another contest against Drazan in the 2026 Oregon gubernatorial election.